terna/oligopoly/README.md

 Marco Mazzoli, Matteo Morini, and Pietro Terna

 The model and its construction are reported in [Oligopoly.pdf](Oligopoly.pdf).
+The code of the project is at [https://github.com/terna/oligopoly](https://github.com/terna/oligopoly).

 A  concise presentation of the simulation mechanism is reported in the following
 image: